Skip to main content

 Where you choose to stay while on your journey will vary depending on your preferences and mode of transportation.
 For example, if you’re taking a cross-country camping trip in an RV, you’ll book RV campgrounds.

-However, when most people think of a road trip, they picture driving a car.
+However, when most people think of the best cross-country road trips, they picture driving a car.
 This gives you more options for accommodations including campsites, motels, hotels and vacation rentals.
 Remember, take your trip budget into account as you search for places to stay and try to book accommodations with flexible cancellation policies in case your plans need to be adjusted along the way.

 As a AAA member, you can book AAA Preferred Hotels with accommodation deals to help you stay within budget.